ASR - Average Seizure Ratio

 ACD - Average Call Duration

-The Average Call Duration (ACD) is the average length of all successful (answered) calls that pass on your Softswitch.
-ACD may change during peak periods (such as holidays where people leave many short voicemails) or if your customer(s) are passing a high degree of call center traffic (most likely if ACD remains constantly low).
+The Average Call Duration (ACD) is the average length of all successful (answered) calls that pass through your Softswitch.
+ACD may change during peak periods (such as holidays when people leave many short voicemails) or in contrast may remain constant (for example) if your customers pass a high degree of call center traffic, ACD might remain constantly low.

 If you are providing retail solutions, you may expect to see an ASR of 480 seconds (8 minutes), typically wholesale SIP carriers will expect to see around 300 seconds (5 minutes) whereas call centers may only expect to see 60-120 seconds (1-2 minutes).
-Lower ACD is generally lower profit and extremely low ACD is symbolic of call centers.
+Lower ACD traffic is generally lower profit.
+Extremely low ACD is indicativesymbolic of call centers.
 It may be hard to find vendors (*routes) that will accept ultra-low ACD.